-With an in-depth knowledge of match-fixing, corruption and bribery in sport, 3PB Direct are the choice of lawyers for regulators, clubs and individual athletes subject to match fixing, fraud and other criminal proceedings.
+With an in-depth knowledge of match-fixing, corruption and bribery in sport, 3PB Direct are the choice of barristers for regulators, clubs and individual athletes subject to match fixing, fraud and other criminal proceedings.
 There is now an enhanced awareness of the potential for financial abuses, cheating, corruption and criminality.
 This has led to greater enforcement action by sporting bodies and governments in relation to corruption, bribery and match fixing.

 Commercial sports disputes also increasingly involve allegations of complex quasi-criminality or fraud.
 3PB Direct deploys expertise from its commercial and criminal law departments to provide a multi-disciplinary approach in meeting clients’ needs.

-3PB Direct lawyers are increasingly asked to advise on match-fixing proceedings against sportsmen and women where there has been intent to fix the result of the match they are playing in to ensure a particular outcome occurs.
+3PB Direct barristers are increasingly asked to advise on match-fixing proceedings against sportsmen and women where there has been intent to fix the result of the match they are playing in to ensure a particular outcome occurs.
 Match fixing, when motivated by gambling, requires contacts (and normally money transfers) between gamblers, players, team officials and/or referees.

 We are also frequently asked provide expert advice and representation for individuals, regulators or clubs, whether they are under investigation or need assistance complying with bribery legislation.
 The Bribery Act 2010 is wide-reaching and a breach can lead to personal and corporate criminal liability, with potential sanctions including fines and/or imprisonment.
 We will help you with an internal investigation; Whistleblowing; developing adequate procedures and policies and compliance advice.